From picturesque ruins to cliff-face monasteries, we explore the unique appeal of the oldest cities in the world

 Located 100km (62mi) southwest of Cairo, Faiyum occupies part of what was Crocodilopolis, an ancient Egyptian city which worshipped a sacred crocodile named Petsuchos.
 (It sounds made up but we checked.)
 Petsuchos lived in a special temple pond and was fed by priests with donated food.
 When Petsuchos died, it was replaced by another crocodile.

-Today, Faiyum comprises large bazaars, mosques and baths with the nearby Lake Qarun a popular vacation spot for city-swelling Egyptians.
+Today, Faiyum comprises large bazaars, mosques and baths with the nearby Lake Qarun a popular vacation spot for city-dwelling Egyptians.

 5. Susa, Iran